 - alerting the user that the results are not reliable

 - restarting the system from a known good state

 - going into a 'safe mode' to await further instructions

 I find these options far preferable than going into an unknown state and praying.
 Would you engage an airplane autopilot with software with no runtime checking?
 Would you fire a missile with a flight control computer in it with no double-checks on crazy control outputs?
 Would you want a defibrillator applied to you with no double checks on the voltage applied?
 How about that X-ray machine intensity?

 I don't care how smart you are and how good you believe your testing is.
 I want a backup, and so does everyone else whose life depends on a computer.
 It's why any pilot who lives to old age doesn't believe his gas gauge and, before flight, goes out, unscrews the cap, and puts a stick in the gas tank to check the gas.
-The ones that don't, like Bob Denver, you read about in the paper the next day.
+The ones that don't, like John Denver, you read about in the paper the next day.